ropensci/elastic/README.md

 + Navigate to /usr/local: `cd /usr/local`
 + Add shortcut: `sudo ln -s elasticsearch-1.3.4 elasticsearch` (replace version with your verioon)

-**Start Elasticsearch**
+### Start Elasticsearch

 * Navigate to elasticsearch: `cd /usr/local/elasticsearch`
 * Start elasticsearch: `bin/elasticsearch`

 I create a little bash shortcut called `es` that does both of the above commands in one step.

-**Get some data**
+### Get some data

+#### Shakespeare data

-If you need some data to play with, the shakespeare dataset is a good one to start with.
+If you need some big data to play with, the shakespeare dataset is a good one to start with.
 First, download the dataset using curl or wget:

 ```sh
 curl -XGET http://www.elasticsearch.org/guide/en/kibana/current/snippets/shakespeare.json > shakespeare.json